tylertitsworth/5th-age-srd/Classes/Psion.md

 #### Champion Feat

-While you have an _air_ or _fire_ warp effect active, add fire damage equal to your Charisma modifier to your miss damage (double your Charisma modifier at 5th level; triple it at 8th level).
+While you have an _air_ or _fire_ warp effect active, add fire damage equal to your Charisma modifier to your miss damage, double your Charisma modifier at champion tier, and triple it at epic tier.

 #### Epic Feat